boschrexroth/ctrlx-automation-sdk/samples-cpp/hello.plc/README.md

 * Start your PLC application (F5) - be sure your ctrlX is in Operting
 * Install this sample project as snap or start it in the App Build Environment

-All DL variables will be listet, INT, REAL (Float) and STRING values are overwritten.
+All DL variables will be listed, INT, REAL (Float) and STRING values are overwritten.

 ___